adamplayer/RemixMods/Fallout New Vegas/README.md

 1. (Re)install a fresh copy of the game.
 2. Follow the Viva New Vegas guide.
     - Avoid installing any mods that enhance the visuals of the game.
 These may or may not cause problems with RTX Remix.
+Once you have a working build, I'd suggest going back and adding any visual mods to see their impact.
-3. Install the _latest_ Remix builds.
+3. Install the _latest_ Remix nightly builds, both the bridge and dxvk.
-4. Apply BlueAmulet's [temporary fix](https://github.com/BlueAmulet/bridge-remix/releases/tag/remix-mbc_hack) for multithreading from his repo.
+4. Install BlueAmulet's mesh patch from [here](https://github.com/BlueAmulet/RTXRemixStuff/blob/main/NewVegas/NewVegas%20RTX%20Mesh%20Patches.zip) and install it manually with MO2.
+4. Install BlueAmulet's [RTX Helper for New Vegas](https://github.com/BlueAmulet/NewVegasRTXHelper), this translates the lights over to a form that remix can use.
 5. Run the `FalloutNVLauncher.exe` to get the baseline inis setup.
 6. Now use BethINI to setup the INIs used in Mod Organizer.
     1. Change the target(?) to be the MO2 inis